Apart from being a freelance writer and moving expert, Jane is also an art and museum lover.

 6. Meeting New People and (Not) Neglecting Old Friends

 Telling your friends you’re moving and leaving them is not easy, but making friends is not easy either.
 It can be an uncomfortable situation, especially if you’re shy.
-The everyday life in urban communities is so different, and people are too.
+Everyday life in urban communities is so different, and people are too.
 So if you’re not working yet, start with your neighbors: they will be curious and chatty anyway.
 If you are moving with your dog, go to the park and meet some other pet owners.
 At the same time, do not forget to stay in touch with your hometown friends, even when you manage to meet new ones.

 Getting around large cities can be hard if you don't know anyone.